OpenMS/pyopenms-docs/docs/source/peptides_proteins.rst

             "Isotope", iso.getMZ(), "has abundance", iso.getIntensity() * 100, "%"
         )

-For most applications in computational :term:`proteomics`, the coarse isotope distribution is sufficient.
+For most applications in computational proteomics, the coarse isotope distribution is sufficient.
 But if we deal with very high resolution instruments, we still might want to calculate the isotopic fine structure.
 We use the :py:class:`~.FineIsotopePatternGenerator` in OpenMS to reveal these additional peaks: